Resort vs. Local Island. How To Choose?

 In hotels, the number of rooms depends on the size of the island.
 The smallest number is 40.
 Compare: in a guest house on local islands there are usually 3-7 rooms.

-All in all there are about 130 resorts in the Maldives.
+There are about 130+ resorts in the Maldives and every year new hotels are opened.
 A wide choice, isn’t it?

 One of the main reasons why the Maldives attract tourists is privacy.
-Choosing a local island, be ready that there you won’t be able to enjoy this feeling to the full.
+Choosing a local island, be ready that there you won’t be able to enjoy this feeling.
 This is especially important for young couples, because it is privacy that they are looking for.
 Therefore your own bungalow is a great place, where you can escape from hustle and bustle of everyday life and enjoy peace and quiet.

 The size of the island and its remoteness (not every resort is located next to the local islands) create the unique isolation from the rest of the world.